aneezJaheez/LeviHassner-AgeGender-Prediction/README.md

 * [References](#References)

 ## Multi Task Learning
 We implement a multi-task approach in our network architecture.
 It helps to gather information from the training signals of related tasks.
 In our context, it refers to the age and gender estimation.
+For our experiments, we mainly inherit the Levi-Hassner CNN Model, designed by [1], as the backbone of our model.
+We implement the multi-task learning approach and add our own head which outputs both the age and gender of the image.

 ## Overview
 This folder contains the model and associated python files to perform age and gender classification on the Adience benchmark dataset.
 The code is implemented using Python 3.8 and the models are implemented using TensorFlow 2.3.

+The first experiment is the base experiment, where we trained the multi-task model on the Adience dataset without pre-training and evaluated its accuracy, we will be using this model for basic comparisons.
+For the second experiment, we pretrained the model using the CelebA dataset before training it with the Adience dataset.
+For the last experiment, we created two individual models using the Levi-Hassner backbone but each with a head that only outputs the gender or age.
+These two models were individually trained on the Adience dataset.
+The results of the last 2 experiments will be compared with the results of the first experiment.

 ## Dependencies and Environment